Friday, November 9, 2012 at 4:00 p.m.

 This presentation will offer the results of both studies to demonstrate the potential of powerful visual imagery of the sacred female in both historic images and contemporary art to mediate conflict and difference.
 The Guadalupe image reveals a history of unity in conflict and brings forward the underlining potential of mother earth, powerful female agency and an ethics of care and solidarity.

-Emperatriz Guevara is a master's candidate at the Monterey Institute of International Studies in Monterey, California, concentrating in International Conflict Resolution.
+Emperatriz Guevara is a master's candidate at the Middlebury Institute of International Studies in Monterey, California, concentrating in International Conflict Resolution.
 After traveling throughout Latin America, the South Pacific, and Europe, Emperatriz became interested in studying more extensively the relationship between development and conflict.
-Her interests include women in international security and peacebuiling in Latin America, as well as issues relating to religion and gender.
+Her interests include women in international security and peacebuilding in Latin America, as well as issues relating to religion and gender.
 She is currently working on researching leadership roles of immigrant women in protestant churches within Spanish-speaking communities in the United States and is part of the conference organization team at the Centre for Conflict Studies in Monterey, California.

 Gender Equality for Hispanic Immigrant Women through Religious Participation